Gary McCord: Early life and amateur career

+Professional career

-McCord played in over 400 PGA Tour events but never won.
+In 1971, McCord turned professional.
+He played in over 400 PGA Tour events but never won.
 His best two finishes on the PGA Tour were at the Greater Milwaukee Open, placing second in both 1975 and 1977.
 During his years on tour, he had two dozen top-10 finishes.

 One year in his career won the PGA Tour category of "Fewest Putts."
 He helped reach this benchmark by, late in the season, deliberately missing the green and then chipping close to ensure few putts.

 McCord was involved in an embarrassing episode during the 1984 FedEx St. Jude Classic in Memphis.
 When lining up a putt on the 15th green, McCord's pants split open, exposing his backside as he was not wearing any underwear.
 McCord wrapped a towel around his midriff and went off to find a replacement pair of pants.
 Eventually Peter Jacobsen offered McCord his rain pants for a "fee" of $20.

-Broadcasting and writing career
+Broadcasting career

 At age 37 in 1986, McCord joined CBS Sports as a golf analyst.
 He was noted for his outspokenness and irreverence, traits that got him banished from the CBS commentary team for the Masters Tournament.

 During the network's Masters coverage in 1994, McCord remarked that the 17th green was so fast it seemed to be "bikini-waxed", and that "body bags" were located behind the green for players who missed their approach shots.
 Several months later, Augusta National Golf Club used its influence with CBS to have him removed from the Masters commentary team.
 While McCord continued to cover every other golf event aired by CBS, he did not return to Augusta with the network.
 He was not the first CBS commentator to be banned: Jack Whitaker referred to the gallery at the end of the 18-hole playoff in 1966 as a "mob" rather than "patrons" and was banned for the next five Masters; he was allowed to return in 1972.

-After 33 years, McCord was not brought back for CBS’s 2020 golf broadcast team.
+After 33 years with CBS, McCord was not brought back for the network’s 2020 golf broadcast team.

 McCord also plays a limited schedule on the Champions Tour.
 After turning 50 in May 1998, he won his first title at the Toshiba Senior Classic in March 1999, and also won that year's Ingersoll-Rand Senior Tour Championship.
 Back in 1991, he won the Gateway Open on the Ben Hogan Tour, the second-tier golf tour in the U.S., now called the Korn Ferry Tour.

 McCord has also written two books, Just a Range Ball in a Box of Titleists and Golf for Dummies.
 In 1996, he appeared as himself in the Kevin Costner movie Tin Cup, a movie he says is based on his life.
 He and fellow former CBS commentator Peter Kostis are partners in the Kostis/McCord Learning Center in Scottsdale, Arizona.
 McCord formerly served as a co-announcer on the EA Sports' Tiger Woods PGA Tour series along with David Feherty.